symulation/UofA-PHIL366-F16/README.md

 **21 - Discussion 9.**

-**23 - Is Gamification Bullshit?** Ian Bogost argues in a [blog post](http://bogost.com/writing/blog/gamification_is_bullshit/)) that gamification is bullshit (a la Frankfurt's [_On Bullshit_](http://www.stoa.org.uk/topics/bullshit/pdf/on-bullshit.pdf)).
-Bogost expands the short blog post into a book chapter [(Ch.
-2 of _The Gameful World_)](https://www.library.ualberta.ca/catalog/6918458) which we will use alongside this more optomistic paper [_Gamification in Education: What, How, Why Bother?_](https://github.com/papers-we-love/papers-we-love/blob/master/gamification/gamification-in-education-what-how-why-bother.pdf) as our grounding for considering the trend and its impacts.  <!-- [Coursera course on gamification from the University of Pennsylvania](Gamification - University of Pennsylvania | Coursera) -->
+**23 - Is Gamification Bullshit?** Ian Bogost argues in a [blog post](http://bogost.com/writing/blog/gamification_is_bullshit/) that gamification is bullshit (_a la_ Frankfurt's [_On Bullshit_](http://www.stoa.org.uk/topics/bullshit/pdf/on-bullshit.pdf)).
+Bogost expands the shorter blog post into a book chapter [(Ch.
+2 of _The Gameful World_)](https://www.library.ualberta.ca/catalog/6918458) which we will use alongside this more optimistic paper [_Gamification in Education: What, How, Why Bother?_](https://github.com/papers-we-love/papers-we-love/blob/master/gamification/gamification-in-education-what-how-why-bother.pdf) as our grounding for considering the trend and its impacts.  <!-- [Coursera course on gamification from the University of Pennsylvania](Gamification - University of Pennsylvania | Coursera) -->

 **25 - Discussion 10.**